 Records should document the status of the system, confirm that required inspections have been performed by appropriately qualified personnel, and confirm all critical installation requirements and ITAAC requirements have been met.
 These records should be properly stored in accordance with quality assurance requirements.
-Examples of system inspections that should be formally documented and able to be inspected are system cleanliness, flushes, leak checks, hydrostatic tests, non-destructive evaluations of welds, electrical insulation checks, wiring checks.
+Examples of system inspections that should be formally documented and able to be inspected are system cleanliness, flushes, leak checks, hydrostatic tests, non-destructive evaluations of welds, electrical insulation checks, and wiring checks.

 02.02 Design Modification Review.
 For the system(s) being inspected, determine if any changes or modifications have been performed to the certified design.
 If changes are identified, determine if the modifications are consistent with the original design and licensing basis.
+Ensure the changes have been evaluated to determine if they meet the requirements of Code of Federal Regulations, Part 52, Section VIII “Processes for Changes and Departures” of the applicable appendix.
+If the change or modification does not affect the certified design, ensure that a 50.59 evaluation has been performed.

-Guidance: The purpose of the design modification inspection is to verify that the system(s) will function as required. nspectors should verify the appropriateness of design assumptions, boundary conditions, and models.
+Guidance: The purpose of the design modification inspection is to verify that the system(s) will function as required.
+In the process of reviewing the design changes, inspectors should

+evaluate the reasonableness and acceptability of the reconciliation process used in the design for identifying the deviations between the as-built and the as-designed.
+Inspectors should verify the appropriateness of design assumptions, boundary conditions, and models.
 Independent calculations by the inspectors may be required to verify appropriateness of the licensee's analysis methods.
 The interfaces between safety related and non-safety related systems should also be reviewed.
+The design should demonstrate by analysis or testing or a combination of both that the provisions of SRP Section 3.7.II.8, “Interaction of Non-Category I Structures with Category I SSCs” are met for Seismic Category II and non-safety SSCs.

 02.03 Testing and Verification. a sufficient number of ITAAC-related testing activities to assure that testing is conducted in accordance with established procedures and test acceptance criteria have been met.